Bright Lights and Country Music (Rick Nelson album): Critical reception

 Record World thought it was "an interesting album idea for Rick" and claimed "His manner is quite compatible with country music."

 Suggesting that Nelson "cannily captured the idiomatic feel of contemporary country," biographer and music critic Joel Selvin wrote, "Artistically, Bright Lights served as a stunning reversal of field.
 It did not come out of a vacuum for Rick [...]
 But the idea of Rick Nelson as a country singer certainly came a surprise to the general public."

-Richie Unterberger of AllMusic said that "Although Nelson's move into straight country music didn't result in notable commercial gains, it made sense given that his prior few rock albums hadn't done much, and that most rockabilly performers had long since gone into the country market.
+Richie Unterberger of AllMusic said, "Although Nelson's move into straight country music didn't result in notable commercial gains, it made sense given that his prior few rock albums hadn't done much, and that most rockabilly performers had long since gone into the country market, giving a two-star rating.

 in Rick Nelson, Rock 'n' Roll Pioneer, Sheree Homer describes the album as "one of his most seminal albums of his career."
+Both The Encyclopedia of Popular Music and Billboard gave the album four-star ratings.